Friday, April 17, 2026

 I wish everyone a happy and creative week.
 Thanks so much for stopping by.

-I'm joining these lovely linky parties this week.
+Just because its pink and its April; I'm linking up with these lovely parties this week.
 Please be sure to visit them to see what other creative quilters are sharing.

 Saturday - soscrappy